A unique Calgary lab is focused on the only medicine proven to prevent, manage and reverse the progression of chronic disease.

 At Calgary’s clinical and translational research lab, Duffield and other patients pedal on an adapted cycling ergometer, which looks like a fancy exercise bicycle, while his blood pressure and heart rate are monitored.

-““We know being sedentary is a risk factor for stroke while exercise can play a role in accelerating recovery,” says Dr. Poulin, an international expert in exercise to promote brain health and healthy brain aging.
+““We know being sedentary is a risk factor for stroke and it can play a role in accelerating recovery,” says Dr. Poulin, an international expert in exercise to promote brain health and healthy brain aging.
 His research is also focused on the connection between sleep quality and stroke.

 Since moving to Calgary 16 years ago after completing a PhD — his second — at Oxford University, Dr. Poulin says he has been able to do exciting interdisciplinary research that brings meaningful change to patients.
 “It’s an exciting place to be.
 I feel very lucky to have this opportunity.”